pacs-course/pacs-examples/Examples/CONTENT.md

   * `Mesh`, an example of a class for 2D meshes, with a few utilities.
   * `MyMat0/` Example of a class for Matrices with different implementations and some views.
   * `Multicity` It uses `RKFSolver` to implement a multicity epidemic model.
   * `NewtonSolver` Solving F(x)=0.
-It supports Newton's method, as well as quasi-Newton schemes.
+It supports Newton's method and quasi-Newton schemes.
 Indeed, it is very general. **Note** The use of a `callback`, a technique to allow getting information on the internal state of a class, when needed.
 A complete and working example.
   * `OneDMesh`.
 A class for 1D meshes.
 Build with a structure that mimics what you may have also in 2 or 3D meshes.
 It also implements an algorithm for non-uniform meshes by specifying a spacing function.
   * `QuadratureRule/` Classes and techniques for numerical integration of univariate functions.
 It also offers examples of dynamic loading of polymorphism, cloneable classes, dynamic loading of libraries, the decorator design pattern, and templates—a complete and working example.
   * `Regression`.
 An example of univariate linear regression.
 You can choose different polynomial models.
 At the moment, only least squares fitting is implemented.